-Continue installing the above-shelf tiles using that same mathematical equation, so that the grout line pattern remains consistent above and below the shelf (almost as though the shelf wasn’t even there).
+Continue installing the above-shelf tiles using that same mathematical equation, so that the grout line pattern remains consistent above and below the shelf (almost as though the corner shelf for bathroom shower wasn’t even there).

 Let everything dry completely before we tackle the front of the shelf.

 The corner shower shelf is stable and secure at this point.
 You can add a decorative mosaic tile touch.

 Grab a mosaic tile sheet that matches your design color scheme.

 Step 9: How to apply the small mosaic tiles

 Peel each tile from the backing and lay them out in a straight line the same length as your corner shelf face.

 Step 10: Apply the water-resistant epoxy

 Pour the epoxy components, in equal amounts, into a disposable mixing tray.